 Have employees recalled a time they had to deal with unusual customer requests?
 One person tells the story about the situation, and the other person will listen closely and, simultaneously, make mental notes of the key details.

-The person who acts as the employee would try to explore the customer’s position:
+The person who acts as the employee would try to understand the customer’s position by:

 - Why did customers make these requests?

 - What would affect them?

 One of the best ways to hone empathic skills that most businesses overlook is to share personal stories.
 By sharing personal stories with your teammates, employees can know more about unusual situations, hence, self-equip with unfamiliar requests.

 Establishing the sharing sessions.
 Let all employees participate in and allow them to express their stories and emotion: